-From 1 July 2018, Council will increase user charges for residual waste at each of the four resource recovery parks to reflect the actual cost of handling the waste and disposing of it at the Oamaru Refuse Transfer Station.
+From 1 July 2018, Council will increase user charges for residual waste at each of the four resource recovery parks and the Palmerston Landfill to reflect the actual cost of handling the waste and disposing of it at the Oamaru Refuse Transfer Station (recovery parks only).
 This will lift the level of operational cost recovery closer to Council's policy.